bmoussaud/xl-azure-workshop/README.md

 ## Setup

-XLDeploy trial edition is available here: [https://info.digital.ai/xl-deploy-trial-free.html](https://info.digital.ai/xl-deploy-trial-free.html).
+XLDeploy trial edition is available here: [here](https://info.digital.ai/xl-deploy-trial-free.html).
 Register, Download the zip file, unzip and lauch bin/run.sh  (or run.bat is your ruuning it from a Windows Machine).

-Documentation is available [here](https://docs.xebialabs.com/v.9.6/deploy/installation#get-started)
+XLDeploy Documentation is available [here](https://docs.xebialabs.com/v.9.6/deploy/installation#get-started)

 On the machine running the XL Deploy Server: